MatejGolian/accessibilityOverlay/README.md

 accessibilityOverlay.speak(appName . " ready") ; Make NVDA or SAPI report that your script has been launched

-overlay := accessibilityOverlay() ; Create a new overlay object overlay.addHotspotButton("Main button 1", 120, 180) ; Add a button that will get clicked at the coordinates specified once the button is activated overlay.addHotspotButton("Main button 2", 180, 180) ; Add a second button mainTabControl := overlay.addTabControl("Pages") ; Add a tab control to the overlay object labelled "Pages" basicTab := hotspotTab("Basic", 900, 292) ; Create a new tab object that will get clicked at the coordinates specified once it's selected basicTab.addHotspotButton("Basic button 1", 640, 404) ; Add a button to this tab basicTab.addHotspotButton("Basic button 2", 716, 404) ; Add a second button
+overlay := accessibilityOverlay() ; Create a new overlay object overlay.addHotspotButton("Main button 1", 120, 180) ; Add a button that will get clicked at the coordinates specified once it's activated overlay.addHotspotButton("Main button 2", 180, 180) ; Add a second button
+mainTabControl := overlay.addTabControl("Pages") ; Add a tab control to the overlay object and label it "Pages" basicTab := hotspotTab("Basic", 900, 292) ; Create a new tab object that will get clicked at the coordinates specified once it's selected basicTab.addHotspotButton("Basic button 1", 640, 404) ; Add a button to this tab basicTab.addHotspotButton("Basic button 2", 716, 404) ; Add a second button